steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 constructor) every ``pktInterval`` units of ``Time`` (which is a ns-3 type) and sends them to the decoder through its socket connection, represented by the ns-3 template-based smart pointer object ``Ptr<Socket>``.
 Several ns-3 objects are represented in this way.
+So quite often you will see this kind of pointer employed.
+This type of pointer is made to make a proper memory usage.

 As we will check later, ``void ReceivePacket(Ptr<Socket> socket)`` will be invoked through a callback whenever a packet is received at the decoder.
 Both sockets make use of ``m_payload_buffer``.
 The transmitter creates coded packets from the data and puts them in the buffer.
 Conversely, a received coded packet is placed in the buffer and then to the decoding matrix.

 You can check the source code to verify that these functionalities are performed by the APIs ``m_encoder->encode()`` and ``m_decoder->decode()``.
 For the encoding case, the amount of bytes required from the buffer to store the coded packet and its coefficients is returned.
 This amount is needed for the ns-3 ``Create<Packet>`` template-based constructor to create the ns-3 coded packet that is actually sent (and received).
 Finally, ``m_transmission_count`` indicates how many packets were sent by the encoder during the whole process.
 Please make a review to the implementation of ``GenerateTraffic`` and ``ReceivePacket`` to verify the expected behaviour of the nodes when packets are sent or received respectively.

 Default parameters and command parsing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^